openbaton/docs/docs/vnfm-how-to-write.md

 The previously created properties files are used to define several things.
 They are located in src/main/resources and are called application.properties and conf.properties.

 The **application.properties** contains parameters for setting up all log levels and the configuration for ActiveMQ.
-This file should contain the following lines.
+This file is useful for configuring the springframework (see [Spring Boot configuration file](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html)).
+This file can contain the following lines.

 ```properties
 logging.level.org.springframework=INFO